SpeciesFileGroup/taxonworks_doc/concepts/Attribution.md

 # Attribution

-This begins to summarize the interseciton of Attribution sensu the work of Thessen and Shorthouse with concepts in TaxonWorks.
+This begins to summarize the intersection of Attribution sensu the work of Thessen and Shorthouse with concepts in TaxonWorks.

 ## Housekeeping